-The GreenBiz VERGE conference on sustainability and cleantech September 19–21 made it clearer than ever to me that we need to tell great stories if we want to advance policy, gain investment, prompt actions and encourage diversity in the cleantech and sustainability sectors.
+The GreenBiz VERGE conference on sustainability and cleantech September 19–21 made it clearer than ever to me that we need great cleantech stories if we want to advance policy, gain investment, prompt actions and encourage diversity in the these sectors.
 By “great” I mean stories with people at their heart that show what sustainable, regenerative practices and technology can do.

 If the thinking, solutions and actions presented at VERGE are any indication, we’re on our way.
 It was an inspiring three days, with presentations covering music and tech, architecture and hip hop, and policy and advocacy, along with more ordinary topics like lean transportation, energy efficiency and the circular economy.

 The most thought-provoking comments for me came from Van Jones, founder of Green for All and president and co-founder of the Dream Corps.
 He skillfully (and entertainingly) connected the dots between poverty, race and cleantech.
 His perspective should inform not only how we act but also the cleantech stories we tell and how we tell them.

 We have to design the green economy to include everybody, Jones argued, but so far, there’s been a deep divide: one camp is the well-endowed, mostly white, mostly affluent environmental movement; in the other are environmental justice advocates, who are mostly people of color and mostly poor, and whose organizations have far less money.
 People have been observing this divide for a long time, but rarely acknowledge the costs or propose a new course of action.

 Jones got right to the point.
 “The dirty secret is you can’t hurt the planet without hurting people,” he said.
 “And the people that you hurt are usually the poorest. … If you protect the poorest, you’re protecting the planet.”